 Over the course of a week or two, the sclera will absorb the red blood cells and the mark will disappear.
 If your baby’s eye turns yellow as the blood vessels heal, there is no cause for alarm, as this is a normal part of the healing process.

-The best thing that you can do as a parent is to keep an eye on the red patch as it heals.
+The best thing that you can do as a parent is to keep an eye on the red spot as it heals.
 As it heals, the eye may itch occasionally, which can be treated with over-the-counter eye drops.

 If your child shows symptoms of a serious complication, you should contact your healthcare provider or an opthalmologist immediately.
-These symptoms include
+These symptoms include:

 - Signs of an eye infection, e.g. pus or thick discharge, redness, swelling, fever